US astronaut to ride Russian spacecraft home during tensions

 To mark Tuesday’s milestone, NASA turned to Twitter to gather questions for video-recorded responses, and some asked whether Vande Hei might switch to an American ride home.
 SpaceX is taking three wealthy businessmen and their ex-astronaut escort to the space station at the end of March for a brief visit.
 Then in mid-April, SpaceX will deliver four astronauts for NASA before bringing back four who have been on board since November.

-NASA and SpaceX officials refuse to speculate on whether a seat could be made available.
-They say a NASA plane and small team will be on hand in Kazakhstan, as usual, to whisk Vande Hei back home to Houston.
+NASA’s space station program manager Joel Montalbano, during a press briefing Monday, said Russia’s space agency has confirmed that they’re ready to bring all three back — Vande Hei and the two Russians.
+A NASA plane and small team will be on hand in Kazakhstan, as usual, to whisk Vande Hei back home to Houston.

 Former NASA astronaut Heidemarie Stefanyshyn-Piper, whose father was born in Ukraine, concedes it’s a difficult situation.